aws/s2n-tls/tests/saw/src/README.md

 The s2n source is in `s2n`.
 We are not currently tracking a specific revision, but we may want to get consistent builds.

+As temporary workaround until SAW is extended to support multiple specs for the same function, we patch the s2n sources trivially using `distinguish_update_calls_at_different_sizes.patch`, to distinguish update calls with different size arguments.